rdavdin/notes/java-web/data-stores-and-persistence/java-persistence-api-jpa.md

 #### Entity Manager

-- EntityManager has the role of **creating and deleting persistent entities**, and they can also find entities in the database or **execute other queries**.
+- ```EntityManager``` has the role of **creating and deleting persistent entities**, and they can also find entities in the database or **execute other queries**.
+- Generally speaking, ```EntityManager``` is the main interface through which you interact with the persistence context.
+It provides methods for performing **CRUD** operations on entities, as well as managing the persistence context an transactions.

 **Changing Persistence States**